 So again, what can we do?
 We CAN make an example of BP by passing up their gas stations, as well as: Castrol, Arco, Aral, am/pm, Amoco, and Wild Bean Cafe.
 I know, it’s tough.
 Yesterday I passed 3 BP stations before finding an alternative.
 Today… I’m walking.

 Also, here’s a Facebook group you can join to spread the word against BP and another against offshore drilling in general.
 Yes, it seems trivial but these sorts of things might actually be used for good purpose (not just to let your friends know how you feel about Avatar).

 The things we do are not isolated events.
 Especially with the fluidity with which information moves these days, often absurdly so, we have to be aware that we affect more than our immediate surroundings.
 “Here” is a variable concept; it is what we can currently see and touch, but it also spans the length of our existential reach.
-And because of planes, trains and Viagra online no prescription blogs, this reach is deeply global.
+And because of planes, trains and Buy xenical online blogs, this reach is deeply global.
 True positivity is extraordinarily difficult to maintain for long.
 But despite what most news sources would have you believe, there IS good in the air.
 Energy is real and influential, let us use it constructively, or not at all.

 Together, We are hurtling through space, yet We are individually fixed to archaic ideals that keep us apart.
 We put holes in each other’s bodies over religion, race, resources and sneakers.

 We are so fixated on the “I” that we can rationalize the Discount cialis sale destruction of “We.”
 We drill holes in our earth leaking oil into the sea, waste energy and agriculture, and build “too big to fail” business empires, perpetuating the disparity between wealthy and poor.

 We are composed of the same elements, yet draw divisions on each other every day.
 We make physical appearance, manner of speech, level of education, or place of residence all reasons to remove ourselves from the We.